 Andreas Hierlemann is Full Professor in the Department of Biosystems Science and Engineering (BSSE), ETH Zurich, Basel.
-He will be giving a colloquium at The Institut Català de Nanociència i Nanotecnologia (ICN2) on March 4th, 2019 (time to be confirmed), as part of the BIST Colloquium Series.
+He will be giving a colloquium at The Institut Català de Nanociència i Nanotecnologia (ICN2) on March 4th, 2019 at 11:45 hrs, as part of the BIST Colloquium Series.

 The BIST Colloquium Series consists of monthly lectures and discussion sessions with internationally recognized researchers, providing a broad exposure to multidisciplinary research in experimental sciences.
 The main aim of the Colloquia is to provide attendees direct contact with inspirational speakers and leaders, who will talk about cutting-edge challenges in contemporary research.